Bernard Indyke

 FedEx records show Darren Indyke sending packages to Bernard Indyke at NYSO LLC 457 Madison Ave

 Jackie Fine Arts Inc. faced lawsuits across at least 7 federal districts (D.S.C., D.Minn., D.Me., C.D.Cal., S.D.Cal., E.D.N.Y., S.D.Fla.) from 1983-2016.
 Key cases: Faircloth v.
 Jackie Fine Arts Inc. (E.D.N.Y.
 1:89-mc-00437, filed 1989, not terminated until 2016), multiple Ross v.
 Jackie Fine Arts actions, Turner v.
 Jackie Fine Arts (1983).
-The nationwide scope confirms this was a major fraud operation with 2,000+ victims.
-Bernard Indyke was manager/board member during this period.
+The nationwide scope of the litigation is consistent with a fraud reaching 2,000+ investors.
+Bernard Indyke was manager and board member during this period.

 Gold & Wachtel represented Finesod in Jackie Fine Arts fraud appeal